-While 2-D simulations of deep convection development are frequently used to investigate the triggering of convection (i.e. Wu et al., 2009; Kirshbaum, 2011; Garcia-
+While 2-D simulations of deep convective development are frequently used to investigate the triggering of convection (i.e. Wu et al., 2009; Kirshbaum, 2011; Garcia-Carreras et al., 2011), they may overestimate convection due to the lack of entrainment in their convective plumes (e.g. Petch et al., 2008).
+As a consequence, we start the analysis by comparing the convective development for case $2.0 \times FC$ between the 2-D and 3-D simulations.
+As in Gerken et al. (2013a), we consider grid elements with liquid water contents (both water and ice) of $q_t > 10^{-3}$ g kg-1 as clouds.

-- 5 Carreras et al., 2011), they may overestimate convection due to the lack of entrainment in their convective plumes (e.g. Petch et al., 2008).
-As a consequence, we start the analysis by comparing the convection development for case 2.0 × FC between the 2-D and 3-D simulations.
-As in Gerken et al. (2013a) we consider grid elements with liquid water contents (both water and ice) of $q_t > 10^{-3}$ gkg-1 as clouds. - The first two columns of Fig. 3 show the development of vertical velocities and cloud cover at several heights for 10:00 and 11:00 LT for the case 2.0 × FC in the 3-D setup.
-During this time boundary layer clouds that form near the mountains and hills develop into a convective plume that reaches 9 km a.g.l. at 10:30 LT (not shown) and then develops further.
-Overall, this results in maximum updraft strengths in excess of 10 m s-1. - 15 Subsequently, the cloud development in terms of cloud base height, cloud top height and centre of the cloud mass (Z_c) as defined by Wu et al. (2009):

-$$Z{\rm c} = \frac{\iint q{\rm t} z \, \mathrm{d} x \mathrm{d} z}{\iint q{\rm t} \mathrm{d} x \mathrm{d} z},\tag{1}$$ where z is the level and dxdz the integration area, are displayed in Fig. 4.
+Figure 3 shows the development of vertical velocities and cloud cover at several heights for 10:00 and 11:00 LT for the case $2.0 \times FC$ in the 3-D set-up.
+During this time boundary-layer clouds that form near the mountains and hills develop into a convective plume that reaches 9 km a.g.l. at 10:30 LT where z is the level and dxdz the integration area, are displayed in Fig. 4.
 We compare the 2-D case with the corresponding value of the 3-D simulation averaged over the additional dimension.
-There is little difference in the cloud base height, while cloud

-20 the additional dimension.
 There is little difference in the cloud base height, while cloud top heights and Z_c for the 3-D simulation are slightly higher than in the 2-D case, indicating stronger convection.
 This is also reflected in the deposited precipitation.
 At the same time, the timing of the precipitation with two distinct peaks is similar between the two cases.
 This is somewhat counter-intuitive, as one would expect increased entrainment for the 3-D case and less strong convection.

+(not shown) and then develops further.
+Overall, this results in maximum updraft strengths in excess of 10 m s^{-1} .
+Subsequently, the cloud development in terms of cloud base height, cloud top height and centre of the cloud mass (Z_c) as defined by Wu et al. (2009):

+$$Z{\rm c} = \frac{\int \int q_t z \mathrm{d}x \mathrm{d}z}{\int \int q_t \mathrm{d}x \mathrm{d}z},\tag{1}$$ centre of cloud mass (Z_c as defined in text) and (d) mean deposited

-However due to the topographic forcing clouds are organised in bands so that entrainment is of less importance than anticipated.
+However, due to the topographic forcing clouds are organised in bands so that entrainment is of less importance than anticipated.
 Our results are comparable to Garcia-Carreras et al. (2011), who also had stronger cloud development in the 3-D case.
-This might be due to the absence of lateral entrainment of dry air due to the limited extent and cyclic nature of the third dimension.
+This might be due to the absence of lateral entrainment of dry air due to the limited extent and cyclic nature of the